 Readers may also wish to read more about the subject.
 When you cite your sources, they can have a look at them and read more deeply about something that interests them.

 Finally, in some cases, it's also mandatory to cite, for instance, when you put in a direct or paraphrased quote.
 It's also the decent thing to do, right?
-When someone else came up with an idea and you use it in your book, it's better to reference them than to give off the impression it's an original idea by you.
+When someone else comes up with an idea and you use it in your book, it's better to reference them than to give off the impression it's an original idea by you.

 When use references?